 Step 3 – Spend $2000 to Earn the Second 50,000 points

 So that put me in a scramble to meet the minimum spending of $2000 before the end of the year to score my 50,000 points.
-Because I waited so long to apply, I did not have time to pay my November mortgage payment via Plastiq (a system that for a 2.5% fee allows you to pay bills like mortgages via a credit card), which would have been the easiest way to do so.
+Because I waited so long to apply, I did not have time to pay my November mortgage payment via Plastiq (a system that for a 2.5% fee allows you to pay bills like mortgages via a credit card, though you can no longer pay a mortgage with a Visa or AMEX card), which would have been the easiest way to do so.

 I went ahead and paid the first mortgage payment directly from my checking account and then paid December’s payment early along with a few other medical and cable bills with the new Southwest card to meet my $2000 minimum.